MP for Peckham

 Parliamentary Under-Secretary (Housing, Communities and Local Government)

-Miatta Fahnbulleh is a Labour (Co-op) MP for Peckham, elected in 2024.
-She has served in government roles, first as Parliamentary Under-Secretary of State for Energy Security and Net Zero (from 2024 to 2025) and, from September 2025, as Parliamentary Under-Secretary of State for Housing, Communities and Local Government.
-She also sat on the English Devolution and Community Empowerment Bill committee in 2025.
+Miatta Fahnbulleh is a Labour and Co-operative MP for Peckham, elected in 2024.
+She has held junior ministerial roles since then, serving first in Energy Security and Net Zero, and later in Housing, Communities and Local Government.
+She has also sat on a parliamentary committee handling the English Devolution and Community Empowerment Bill.

-Declared financial interests: donations and other support (including loans) for activities as an MP (1 entry).
+Has declared two entries under financial interests described as donations and other support (including loans) related to activities as an MP.

 Generated 21 February 2026